 The Government Documents Collection is an official depository library for United Nations documents and publications.
 The Collection provides access to the Official Records of the General Assembly, Economic and Social Council, and the Security Council, as well as yearbooks, statistical series, monographs and periodicals distributed by UN offices in New York, Geneva and Vienna.

 The Collection also has selected English-language publications from UN regional commissions such as the Economic and Social Commision for Asia and the Pacific (UNESCAP) and the Economic Commission for Europe (UNECE) as well commissions covering Africa, Western Asia, and Latin America.

 The Collection acquires additional documents and publications from U.N.-affiliated specialized agencies.
 Those agencies currently collected include: Food and Agriculture Organization, International Labour Organization, International Monetary Fund, Unesco, and the World Bank.
-Click on the tab labeled UN Specialized Agencies to view separate guides for these organizations.
+View the UN Specialized Agencies guide for these organizations.

 There is also a separate in-house arrangement for UN periodicals and an in-house classification system for publications issued by the UN specialized agencies.
 In some cases, it is difficult to differentiate the UN symboled document numbers from the call numbers for the specialized agencies, so see a staff member for assistance in locating the item.